 6. Select “Veeam Backup and Replication” and click “Next”

 Note: You can help out here by manually starting all services and if possible grant the Service account to log on right to the services.
-(Otherwise, the Veeam backup and Replication Configuration Database Connection settings will not be able to start the Services if this right is needed for it to work).
+Else, Veeam Backup and Replication Configuration Database Connection settings will not start the Services.

 Also, start the Veeam Cloud Connect Service.
 Note, even when this is not manually stopped, it will be automatically stopped and if logon rights have to be granted, do this manually and have it started.